 Mason Jars

-Use mason jars filled with grains or acorns and a candle to create a beautiful centerpiece.
-Or wrapped in burlap and filled with fall-inspired flowers for a simple yet charming touch.
+Use mason jars filled with grains or acorns and a candle to create Thanksgiving table centerpieces that feel both rustic and elegant.
+Or wrap them in burlap and fill them with fall-inspired flowers for a simple yet charming touch.
+For more inspiration, explore subtle fall decor ideas to blend into your space.

 Wine Cork Place Cards